ltsp/ltsp/docs/ltsp-image.8.md

 clients.
 As an example, let's suppose you create a VM in VirtualBox and call it "debian".
 At the disk creation dialog, select "VMDK" type and "Fixed size", not "Dynamically allocated".
 Proceed with installing Debian on it.
+In the partitioning step, make sure that the whole operating system goes in the first partition, without extra partitions for /boot etc. BIOS/MBR is easier, while if you have to use GPT/UEFI, put the EFI partition second.
 When you're done, close VirtualBox and symlink the VM disk so that LTSP finds it more easily: